 Combine the dry ingredients (flour, baking soda, salt) in a separate bowl, then combine the wet and dry ingredients, mixing until the flour is just barely streaking through.
 Don’t over mix or your cookies will be tough.

-Fold in the chocolate chips and graham crackers and refrigerate for at least one hour.
+Fold in the chocolate chips and the crumbled graham crackers and refrigerate for at least one hour.
 Typically, I make the dough the night before so I can go straight into cookie making the next day.

 Roll the dough into 1 inch balls and smash into a flat disk.
 Place about 1-2 teaspoons of marshmallow fluff on the disk (see photos below) and top with another disk.

 Press together and seal the edges.
 Ideally, no marshmallow fluff should show through once you’ve sealed it.
 But, as you can see, I have a hard time doing that myself and the cookies come out just fine.
 Do the best you can.